metosin/malli/docs/function-schemas.md

 ### Instrumentation

-Besides testing function schemas as values, we can also intrument functions to enable runtime validation of arguments and return values.
+Besides testing function schemas as values, we can also instrument functions to enable runtime validation of arguments and return values.

-Simplest way to do this is to use `m/-instrument` which takes options map and a function and returns a instrumented function.
+Simplest way to do this is to use `m/-instrument` which takes an options map and a function and returns an instrumented function.
 Valid options include:

 | key       | description |
 | ----------|-------------|